HomeVertebratesHutia

 Hutia (Capromyinae)

-These rodents spread from South America to the Caribbean, reaching the Greater Antilles by the Early Oligocene Epoch by means of ocean currents.
+These rodents spread from South America to the Caribbean, reaching the Greater Antilles by the Early Oligocene Epoch through oceanic dispersal.
 The oldest hutia species, which belongs to the genus Zazamys, dates back to the Early Miocene Epoch (23 to 13.8 million years ago).

 Distribution and Habitat

 Hutias are native to the Caribbean Islands, with most species primarily found in Cuba.
-They also inhabit the Greater Antilles, The Bahamas, and the Swan Islands off the coast of Honduras.
-Once widespread from sea level to high elevations, their populations are now scattered across cays, steep ravines, remote mountain valleys, and coastal areas.
+They also inhabit the Greater Antilles, the Bahamas, and the Swan Islands off the coast of Honduras.
+Once widespread across diverse Caribbean habitats, their populations are now scattered across cays, steep ravines, remote mountain valleys, and coastal areas.

 Unlike many rodents that burrow, hutias are skilled climbers and often nest in trees, using trunk cavities and branches for shelter.
 They also take refuge in rock crevices, caves, and holes in limestone formations.